Ee-Chee/Spiced-Academy-tabasco-curriculum/wk9_security/README.md

 There are numerous sanitization libraries available.
 Handlebars helps a great deal by automatically escaping everything.
 If you want to use unescaped content in a Handlebars template, you have to take special action.
 This makes it easier to avoid accidents but can also lull you into a false sense of security and make you let down your defenses.
 So be careful!

 To further aid in preventing XSS attacks, most browsers now support the <a href="https://developer.mozilla.org/en/docs/Web/Security/CSP/CSP_policy_directives">`Content-Security-Policy`</a> header, which allows you to specify the precise origins from which scripts and other resources may be included in your site.

+## Clickjacking

+Clickjacking is tricking users into thinking they are clicking on one thing when they are really clicking on another.
+To get somebody to click on a button on your site when they think they are clicking on something else, an attacker may load your site in a frame on another site.
+To prevent this from happening you can use the <a href="https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/X-Frame-Options">X-Frame-Options</a> header to disallow framing of your page by unauthorized parties.

 ## CSRF